-I've been at Long Crendon Baptist Church since 1980, apart from three years at University in Aberystwyth (attending St Mike’s) and a year in Kenya working with Wycliffe/SIL.
-Previously a trustee for two years, I joined the staff team here in June 2018, as part-time Finance Administrator, supported by a dedicated team of volunteers.
+I've been at LCBC since 1980, apart from University in Aberystwyth (attending St Mike’s) followed by a year in Kenya with Wycliffe/SIL.
+I joined the LCBC staff team in June 2018 as part-time Finance Administrator and took on the role of Operations Manager in October 2019, supported by a dedicated team of volunteers.

 It’s amazing to see the changes that God has made possible here over the years, in both the people and the building, and exciting to hear about all the other gospel work LCBC continues to be involved in, here in the UK and overseas.